 After a period of growth in housing co-operatives in the 1980s, and consolidation in the 1990s, the government changed its policy position on the back of a slowing uptake of co-operative housing6.
 The government defunded the Resource Co-operatives and transferred the housing titles from government ownership to CEHF5.
 With this new and expanded role as financier, owner of properties and provider of support services to CERC’s, CEHF changed its name to Common Equity Housing Limited – CEHL12.
 The policy change also meant that all future residents would need to meet the (then) Office of Housing income and asset eligibility criteria12.

-Since the establishment of CEHL, the co-operative housing program has expanded and become more financially sustainable.
+Since the establishment of CEHL, the co-operative housing programme has expanded and become more financially sustainable.
 The 2000s were a period of growth and innovation, significant activities included:

-CEHL receiving funding from two government programs, Social Housing Innovations Program and Building Homes Together, to enable older members to downsize to smaller homes12;
+CEHL receiving funding from two government programmes, Social Housing Innovations Programme and Building Homes Together, to enable older members to downsize to smaller homes12;

 CEHL developed a range of new housing types (including apartment buildings) and co-operative models (including models targeting people over 55 years of age and a new co-housing model within the programme)12;

-At Gipps St in Abbotsford, CEHL was able to maximise the effect of government subsidy, by developing an award winning mixed tenure project housing low income earners, private owners and renters as well as people with disability12.
+At Gipps St in Abbotsford, CEHL was able to maximise the effect of government subsidy, by developing an award winning mixed tenure project housing low income earners, private owners and renters as well as an exemplar project by the Summer Foundation for people with a disability12.

 “An excellent model of how private and social housing can work well together… The outcomes of this site – financial, social and physical – set a benchmark for other affordable developments” (Common Equity Housing Limited 2014).